bt98199/basic-portfolio-1/README.md

 All with CSS and HTML, no other languages, installations, or packages used.

+## Lorem Ipsum No More
+Instead of using the tired Lorem Ipsum, I went for Fyre Ipsum, check it out! <a href="https://fyreipsum.com/">Fyre Ipsum</a>.

 ## Roadmap
 I intend to redesign this page with more advanced visuals and a working portfolio in the future using: